johan-bjareholt/DV1457-http_server/README.md

 #### ToDo

 - Test check_students script
-- Where should the config file be placed?
-- How to save logs outside of jail?
 - Handle ctrl+c
 - Jail only runs as root?
 - Kill all forked processes and threads instantly on shutdown